code-with-amitk/Code-examples/cpu_memory_thread_process/CPU/Pre-Post-Silicon/PrePost-Silicon_.md

   - *Issues* Very low observability of the system since only access to the input and output pins on the hardware.
 No access to the internal signals of the design.
 - **Pre Silicon Verification/Emulation**
   - *What*
-    - Before placing silicon on the board(ie before creating chip), Designs are developed in **Verilog or HDL** and run on Simulators.
+    - Before placing silicon on the board(ie before creating chip), **Software Designs are developed in :red_circle:VerilogorHDL and run on Simulators**
     - Everything can be simulated, clock speed, power consumption etc.
     - software development can be completed before silicon.
 This is :red_circle: software development using Emulation :red_circle:
   - *How it performed* Creating a bug-free design in the first attempt is nearly impossible.
 So, several verification stages are instrumented to capture the bugs in the design, rectify issues.

-## C. Pre-Silicon Emulation Detailed
+## C. Pre-Silicon Emulation/Verfication
 ![ImgURL](https://i.ibb.co/dGgM2pN/pre-silicon.png)
 - **Verification**
   - *Goal:* Functional correctness before tapeout